-As California and the nation see an economic slowing, the need for education funding remains, especially as new programs continue to be implemented.
-ACSA calls on the state and federal governments to provide robust and stable funding in order for schools to provide innovative and high-quality education to all students.
+As California and the nation see an economic slowing, the need for robust education funding is critical, particularly to make up for learning loss due to the pandemic and to ensure the success of new state programs.
+ACSA calls on the state and federal governments to provide full, stable funding and empower local decision-making, in order for schools to provide innovative and high-quality education and career exploration to all students.